-"General Weliington commands an army before Boston of twentythree thousand men, which is continually increasing.
+"General Washington commands an army before Boston of twentythree thousand men, which is continually increasing.

-"Pennsylvania has raised five thousand; these, with three thousand from Jersey, are encamped in different towns iu the Jerseys, as near New York as they conveniently can.
+"Pennsylvania has raised five thousand; these, with three thousand from Jersey, are encamped in different towns in the Jerseys, as near New York as they conveniently can.
 Brigadier General Richard Montgomery, of New York, and Brigadier General Wooster, of Connecticut, who command under me, are on their way up to join me.
 The latter, with two thousand Connecticut people, join me to-day.
 The former, with three thousand New Yorkers, is following-the front reach Fort Edward to-day.
 Five hundred Green Mountain Boys are to join me in ten days, as also Colonel Ross, with six hundred riflemen from the back parts of Pennsylvania.
 When these all meet, my force will consist of near 8,000 men.

 "We have just received information that the accounts of the Lexington affair had got home.
 It threw the nation into the greatest ferment; the ministry were loaded with curses, the Guards at St. James' doubled, the city of London in the greatest confusion, and, to add to all this, they just then received the most alarming accounts of the intentions of the Spaniards.
-If the ministry would but suffer his Majesty to see the injury they are doing to the empire, oh 1 they would give us an opportunity to fight the royal foes of his royal house; to spend our blood and treasure in supporting his dignity and resenting the insults the nation is threatened with by the haughty Spaniards, who are preparing to take the advantage of a divided empire.
+If the ministry would but suffer his Majesty to see the injury they are doing to the empire, oh! they would give us an opportunity to fight the royal foes of his royal house; to spend our blood and treasure in supporting his dignity and resenting the insults the nation is threatened with by the haughty Spaniards, who are preparing to take the advantage of a divided empire.

+"PHILIP SCHUYLER.

 "Please to settle a mode of correspondence with the bearer.
-I do not direct this, lest the consequences should prove detrimental to you, should they fall into some hands."
+I do not direct this, lest the consequences should prove detrimental to you, should they fall into some hands."\ man knows me, and so does Mr. Williams'\ sister.
+I gave her some things the winter before last, having sent for her to my house at Saratoga."

-In his instructions to Major Brown, the General said:

-"Try to get the Caughnawagas to come and speak to me

-here.
-I will give them presents, and renew that friendship

-which subsisted between them and my ancestors.
-Wild
+In his instructions to Major Brown, the General said: "Try to get the Caughnawagas to come and speak to me here.
+I will give them presents, and renew that friendship which subsisted between them and my ancestors.
+Wild-

-• Schuyler's Order Book.
+\ Schuyler's Order Book.